tobeybill/TISATAFL/report/Report.md

 ### Correlation Tables

+**Correlation Between CEO Payment and Firm Performance**

 |Firm Size|Correlation|
 |---------|-----------|
 | Small   | 0.241048  |
 | Medium  | 0.027822  |
 | Large   | 0.077771  |

-There is a very strong correlation between CEO overpayment and firm performance for small firms, and an equally as strong negative correlation for the larger firms.
-For those in the mid-size, there wasn't much change.
+There is a very strong correlation between CEO overpayment and firm performance for small firms, but a much smaller one for medium and large ones.
+It can be inferred that CEO payment has a greater impact on the performance of these smaller firms because they are more volatile and a good CEO will go further towards firm success.

+**Correlation Between BOD Payment and Firm Performance**

 |Firm Size|Correlation|
 |---------|-----------|